John W. Fitzpatrick

 John Weaver Fitzpatrick (born September 17, 1951, in Saint Paul, Minnesota) is an American ornithologist primarily known for his research work on the South American avifauna and for the conservation of the Florida scrub jay.
-He is currently the Louis Agassiz Fuertes Director of the Cornell Lab of Ornithology in Ithaca, New York.
+He was the Louis Agassiz Fuertes Director of the Cornell Lab of Ornithology from 1995 to 2021.

 Early life

 In 1974, Fitzpatrick graduated magna cum laude from Harvard University with a B.A. in biology.
 His early inspiration to work on Bird conservation came from a talk by John Terborgh and his travels in the summer of 1974 Manú National Park in south-eastern Peru.
 His summer in Peru made him change his plans from pursuing graduate study in University of California, Berkeley.
 In 1978, he earned a Ph.D. in biology from Princeton University for his study of the foraging behaviour of tyrant flycatchers in Manu.

 Early ornithological career

 After his PhD, he moved to the Field Museum of Natural History in Chicago as its curator.
 In 1988, he left for Florida to take over as the executive director and senior research biologist at the Archbold Biological Station, a private ecological research foundation in central Florida.
 Much of his early research focused upon neotropical avifauna.
 He travelled many times to remote areas of South America, in particular to the western Amazonian basin and to the Andean foothills.
 In 1996, he published Neotropical Birds: Ecology and Conservation, a comprehensive synthesis of ecological information of the region covering 4037 species of birds from Mexico south to Tierra del Fuego.
 Along with other biologists, Fitzpatrick has described several species and sub-species new to science such as bar-winged wood wren, cinnamon screech owl, royal sunangel, Manu antbird, the cinnamon-breasted tody-tyrant, and the cinnamon-faced tyrannulet.